Core entropy of quadratic polymonials: Introduction and Statement of Results

 \emph{Acknowledgements}.
 We would like to thank Henk Bruin, John Hubbard, Tan Lei, Mikhail Lyubich, John Milnor, Bill Thurston, Giulio Tiozzo, Jean-Christophe Yoccoz and especially Wolf Jung for interesting and helpful discussions.
-In the spring of 2014, we had the opportunity to give various presentations about this result in Bremen, Moscow and Stony Brook, and we thank the audiences for their questions and suggestions.
-Finally, we would like to thank Cornell University and the ICERM institute in Providence for their hospitality and support in the spring of 2012 where many of our initial discussions were carried out. \goodbreak
+In the spring of 2014, we had the opportunity to give various presentations about this result in Bremen, Moscow, and Stony Brook, and we thank the audiences for their questions and suggestions.
+Finally, we would like to thank Cornell University and the ICERM institute in Providence for their hospitality and support in the spring of 2012 where many of our initial discussions were carried out that yielded our first version of the proof. \goodbreak